Starcounter/Docs/docs/topic-guides/web-apps/view-attaching.md

 2. The server receives the request and routes it to the corresponding handler in an app \(People\).
 3. The handler is mapped to a token that describes the sort of resource it deals with, in this case, it's the  person table in the database \(`simplified.ring2.person`\).
 4. The server requests responses from all the other handlers registered in the code host that are mapped to the same token.
-5. For the responses from other apps that are views, the server attaches the views to the view from the initial handler \(which is called the main view\) during the serialization process.
+5. For the responses from other apps that are view-models, the server attaches the view-models to the view-model from the initial handler \(which is called the main view-model\) during the serialization process.
 6. The server sends the response, which now contains views from multiple apps, back to the client.

 By using tokens, the apps don't need to know anything about other apps in the code host - they don't even need to know if there are other apps -  they only have to communicate what concept the handlers deal with.
 Thus, apps should be built to not depend on, or expect, attaching.